justinbabe019/SolarCarLiveTracker/ReadMe.md

 # How to maintain(private):
 - changing refresh rate: change the time.sleep(seconds) in backend.py
 # How it works
 The shared location will be shown on GoogleMaps AddressBox in the format of .../@lat, lng/...
-So the backend.py processes that address and write it to location.txt, push to github
+So the backend.py processes that address and write it to location.csv, push to github